 The Summer Food Service Program (SFSP) and the National School Lunch Program's (NSLP) Seamless Summer Option (SSO) were established to ensure that children continue to receive nutritious meals when school is not in session.
-The Food and Nutrition Service (FNS) recognizes and appreciates the important role Summer Meal sites play in alleviating food insecurity and hunger in those children most in need when meals are not available through the NSLP.
+FNS recognizes and appreciates the important role Summer Meal sites play in alleviating food insecurity and hunger in those children most in need when meals are not available through the NSLP.
 Summer Meal sites also play a valuable role in helping children learn, grow, and stay healthy.
 By offering nutritious foods at summer sites, children learn how to build a healthy plate and establish healthy eating habits that may continue into adulthood.

 In an effort to balance the need to provide meals to vulnerable populations with the need to contribute to the health and well-being of children, FNS strongly encourages sponsors to take steps toward serving nutritious and appealing meals at their summer sites.
-This memorandum highlights resources and strategies to improve the nutritional quality and appeal of the meals served to children in SFSP and SSO.
-Additionally, the Attachment provides best practices and tips on how to implement the best practices.
-Version 2 of this memorandum includes new resources and updates the best practices in the Attachment.
-This memorandum supersedes SP 06-2016, SFSP 06-2016 Promoting Nutrition in Summer Meals, November 12, 2015.
+This memorandum highlights strategies to improve the nutritional quality and appeal of the meals served to children in SFSP and SSO.
+Additionally, the Attachment provides best practices and tips on how to implement them.
+This memorandum supersedes SP 04-2012, SFSP 04-2012 Promoting Nutrition in Summer Meals, November 12, 2013.